crate/cloud-reference/docs/overview.rst

 the tier and the scale unit.
 The scale unit can also be adjusted on this page.

 .. image:: _assets/img/cluster-settings-scale.png
-   :alt: Cloud Console cluster scaling page
+   :alt: Cloud Console cluster scaling tab

 Using the overview showing the resources and the price for different scale units based on the selected subscription plan and tier, you can simply click